-I am a private citizen and I am writing to have my voice heard on an important matter related to standardized packaging under Bill S-5, the Tobacco and Vaping Regulations Act as it pertains to specialty tobacco products, namely cigars and pipe tobacco.
-I am submitting these comments as part of the consultation on the Tobacco Products Information Regulations posted for comment on June 23, 2018.
+I am a private citizen and I am writing to have my voice heard on an important matter related to Plain and Standardized Packaging regulations that Heath Canada is drafting to apply to specialty tobacco products, namely cigars and pipe tobacco: http://gazette.gc.ca/rp-pr/p1/2018/2018-06-23/html/reg9-eng.html (Canada Gazette, Part I, Volume 152, Number 25: Tobacco Products Regulations (Plain and Standardized Appearance)).

-I respect the intent of the legislation and the proposed regulations, however, I do not support extending standardized packaging to the specialty tobacco market.
+I respectfully request you to intercede on this matter on my behalf.
+Health Canada has made sweeping generalizations on the matter that will be ruinous to 180 small Canadian cigar shops that are completely dependent on premium cigar sales.
+I respect the intent of the legislation and the proposed regulations, however, I do not support extending standardized packaging to the cigar/specialty tobacco market.